 Public involvement in the west of England

-This public involvement network is called People in Health West of England is hosted by the University of the West of England (UWE Bristol) and has six staff.
+People in Health West of England is hosted by the University of the West of England (UWE Bristol) and has six staff.
 It is supported by an operational group which has ten public contributor members, alongside public involvement staff members.
 People in Health West of England links to, and builds on, existing patient and public involvement activities already taking place in research, service delivery and commissioning in the region.

 This joined up approach to public involvement creates the opportunity for integrated and strategic involvement, where the public can have a strong voice in health research and care, helping to improve the health of people in the west.